elpamplina/mastodon-threading/README.md

 In Obsidian's view mode, separators appear as simple horizontal lines with no counter.

 When the plugin is disabled, or when copying text somewhere outside the vault, separators are displayed with the typographical paragraph symbol (§).

+### Media attachments

+The plugin manages the images, videos and other media that are supported by the Mastodon server.
+In addition to the limitations in the number of files, their types and sizes, the Mastodon protocol also prohibits mixing videos and images in the same post, as well as add more than one video in the same post.

+The plugin takes into account all this and, in the event that some attachment does not meet the limitations of the server, an error message is shown BEFORE starting to send the thread.

 ### Quotes and media descriptions